 Curiosity drives a dog's inclination to dig in plants, a behavior that, if left unchecked, can escalate into a potential health hazard.
 The disturbed soil can expose roots, disrupt delicate ecosystems, and even unearth toxic substances for dogs.

 Introducing well-targeted deterrents can help discourage digging, while guiding your dog towards safer activities.
 Here are a few common tactics:

-3. Lay down some chicken wire.
+Lay down some chicken wire.
 For our compulsive diggers, new mulch and dirt are especially exciting.
-Before you mulch, put down some chicken wire, since dogs will usually stop when they hit the metal.
-This is for gardens only, as it’s not feasible for the entire yard, but may work for the perimeter as well.
+Before you mulch, put down some chicken wire to keep your dog out of the garden, since dogs will usually stop when they hit the metal.

 Add a keep out zone.
 With SpotOn GPS Fence, you can create off-limits areas within your virtual fence boundaries.
 By creating a Keep Out Zone around your garden, you can train your dog to understand that the alerts and warnings issued by the collar and naturally guide them away from this no-go zone.

 Utilize pet-safe repellents.
 Apply commercial or homemade pet-safe repellents, such as vinegar, citrus sprays, or diluted essential oils, around the garden area to discourage dogs from approaching and digging.

 Employ physical barriers.
 Erect low fences, chicken wire, or decorative lattice panels around your garden beds to create a barrier that deters dogs from entering and digging.

 Elevate planters.
 Place your plants in elevated planters or hanging baskets to keep them out of reach of curious paws, ensuring your garden remains untouched.